 Where ISDA Determination is specified in the applicable Pricing Supplement as the manner in which the Rate of Interest is to be determined, the Rate of Interest for each Interest Period will be the relevant ISDA Rate plus or minus (as indicated in the applicable Pricing Supplement) the Margin (if any).
-For the purposes of this sub-paragraph (A), ISDA Rate for an Interest Period means a rate equal to the Floating Rate that would be determined by the Principal Paying Agent under an interest rate swap transaction if the Principal Paying Agent were acting as Calculation Agent for that swap transaction under the terms of an agreement incorporating (i) if "2006 ISDA Definitions" is specified in the applicable Pricing Supplement, the 2006 ISDA Definitions, as published by the International Swaps and Derivatives Association, Inc. (ISDA) and as amended and updated as at the Issue Date of the first Tranche of the Notes; or (ii) if "2021 ISDA Interest Rate Derivatives Definitions as published by ISDA on its website (www.isda.org) as at the Issue Date of the first Tranche of the SDA on its website (www.isda.org) as at the Issue Date of the first Tranche of the SDA on its website (www.isda.org) as at the Issue Date of the first Tranche of the SDA on its website (www.isda.org) as at the Issue Date of the first Tranche of the SDA on its website (www.isda.org) as at the Issue Date of the first Tranche of the SDA on its website (www.isda.org) as at the Issue Date of the first Tranche of the SDA on its website (www.isda.org) as at the Issue Date of the first Tranche of the SDA on its website (www.isda.org) as at the Issue Date of the first Tranche of the SDA on its website (www.isda.org) as at the Issue Date of the first Tranche of the first (together, ISDA Definitions) and under which:
+For the purposes of this sub-paragraph (A), ISDA Rate for an Interest Period means a rate equal to the Floating Rate that would be determined by the Principal Paying Agent under an interest rate swap transaction if the Principal Paying Agent were acting as Calculation Agent for that swap transaction under the terms of an agreement incorporating (i) if "2006 ISDA Definitions" is specified in the applicable Pricing Supplement, the 2006 ISDA Definitions, as published by the International Swaps and Derivatives Association, Inc. (ISDA) and as amended and updated as at the Issue Date of the first Tranche of the Notes; or (ii) if "2021 ISDA Definitions" is specified in the applicable Pricing Supplement, the latest version of the 2021 ISDA Interest Rate Derivatives Definitions as published by ISDA on its website (www.isda.org) as at the Issue Date of the first Tranche of the Notes; (together, ISDA Definitions) and under which: